Nearly Minimax Discrete Distribution Estimation in Kullback-Leibler Divergence with High Probability: Lower Bounds

 \end{restatable}

 Condition \eqref{eqn:weak_test_fails} is analogous to \eqref{eqn:test_fails} in that it lower bounds the worst-case probability that the (weak) hypothesis test fails.
-Applying this lemma to the distributions in \eqref{eqn:hard_dists}, we obtain the desired lower bound: \begin{restatable}{retheorem}{thmLogKLowerBound} For $K \geq 2$ and any $\delta \in (0,1]$, the minimax rate is at least
+Applying this lemma to the distributions corresponding to \eqref{eqn:hard_dists}, we obtain the desired lower bound: \begin{restatable}{retheorem}{thmLogKLowerBound} For $K \geq 2$ and any $\delta \in (0,1]$, the minimax rate is at least

 \end{restatable}